How Do I Prevent Fleas And Ticks On My Puppy?

 Maintaining a well-groomed and properly maintained lawn is essential in preventing fleas and ticks from infesting your yard.
 Regularly mow your lawn and keep the grass trimmed to minimize the areas where these parasites can hide.
 Remove any weeds or overgrown vegetation that may provide breeding grounds for fleas and ticks.

-It is important to keep your yard free from debris, such as leaves, branches, and organic matter, as they can create ideal environments for these pests.
+It is important to keep your yard free from debris, such as leaves, branches, and organic matter, as they can create environments for these pests.
 Rake and dispose of any fallen leaves promptly, and clear any clutter that may harbor fleas and ticks.

 Usage of Insecticides